I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_aer_capability.md

 ## Members

-`CapabilitiesAndControl`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537456">PCI_EXPRESS_AER_CAPABILITIES</a> structure that describes the PCIe advanced error capabilities and control register of the PCIe AER capability structure.

-`CorrectableErrorMask`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537567">PCI_EXPRESS_UNCORRECTABLE_ERROR_MASK</a> structure that describes the PCIe uncorrectable error mask register of the PCIe AER capability structure.

-`CorrectableErrorStatus`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537572">PCI_EXPRESS_UNCORRECTABLE_ERROR_STATUS</a> structure that describes the PCIe uncorrectable error status register of the PCIe AER capability structure.

 `Header`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537466">PCI_EXPRESS_ENHANCED_CAPABILITY_HEADER</a> structure that describes the header for this structure.

-`HeaderLog`

-An array of four 32-bit values that together contain the header for the transaction layer packet (TLP) that corresponds to a detected error.

-<div class="alert"><b>Note</b>    Within each 32-bit value in the array, the bytes of the TLP are in big-endian byte order.</div>
-<div> </div>

-`SecCapabilitiesAndControl`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537478">PCI_EXPRESS_SEC_AER_CAPABILITIES</a> structure that describes the PCIe secondary error capabilities and control register of the PCIe AER capability structure.

-`SecHeaderLog`

-An array of four 32-bit values that together contain the header for the transaction on the secondary interface that generated an error.

-`SecUncorrectableErrorMask`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537479">PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_MASK</a> structure that describes the PCIe secondary uncorrectable error mask register of the PCIe AER capability structure.

-`SecUncorrectableErrorSeverity`

-A <a href="https://msdn.microsoft.com/b00aeced-037b-4bc5-97b7-96501262700f">PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_SEVERIT</a>Y structure that describes the PCIe secondary uncorrectable error severity register of the PCIe AER capability structure.

-`SecUncorrectableErrorStatus`
+`UncorrectableErrorStatus`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537556">PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_STATUS</a> structure that describes the PCIe secondary uncorrectable error status register of the PCIe AER capability structure.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537572">PCI_EXPRESS_UNCORRECTABLE_ERROR_STATUS</a> structure that describes the PCIe uncorrectable error status register of the PCIe AER capability structure.

 `UncorrectableErrorMask`